-Replenishment report shows which and how many products need to be purchased.
-For each product you will also find the estimation of potential lost revenue if you don’t purchase it on time.
+The Replenishment report provides recommendations for which and how many products need to be purchased.
+For each product, you will also find the estimation of potential lost revenue if you don’t purchase it on time.

-You can set it individually for each SKU by clicking in the field for lead time or days of stock and typing a new entry.
+You can set it individually for each SKU on the Replenishment screen by clicking in the field for lead time or days of stock and typing a new entry.

 You can change the lead time and days of stock for all products at once using the “bulk actions” menu.

-Inventory Planner also will also compute replenish date, the last date when you can purchase without going out-of-stock and missing potential sales.
-When the replenish date is today, the variant is alerted and you will be missing some sales if you don't purchase it today.
+Inventory Planner also computes a Replenish Date, the last date when you can purchase without going out-of-stock and missing potential sales.
+When the Replenish Date is today, an Alert is triggered to signify that you will be missing some sales if you don't purchase it today.